whyrusleeping/gx/README.md

 ## Package directories

-Gx by default will install packages 'locally'.
+Gx by default will install packages 'globally' in the global install location for your given project type.
+Global gx packages are shared across all packages that depend on them.
+The location of this directory is not set in stone, if for your specific environment you'd like it somewhere else, simply add a hook to your environments extension tool named `install-path` (see above) and gx will use that path instead.
+If your language does not set a global install path, gx will fallback to installing locally as the default.
 This means that it will create a folder in the current directory named `vendor` and install things to it.
-When running `gx install` in the directory of your package will recursively fetch all of the dependencies specified in the `package.json` and save them to the local package directory.

-The location of this directory is not set in stone, if for your specific environment you'd like it somewhere else, simply add a hook to your environments extension tool named `install-path` (see above) and gx will use that path instead.
+When running `gx install` in the directory of your package, gx will recursively fetch all of the dependencies specified in the `package.json` and save them to the install path specified.

-Gx also supports a global installation path, to set this one you must handle the `--global` flag on your `install-path` hook.
-Global gx packages are shared across all packages that depend on them.
+Gx supports both local and global installation paths.
+Since the default is global, to install locally, use `--local` or `--global=false`.
+The global flag is passed to the `install-path` hook for your extension code to use in its logic.

 ## Using gx as a Go package manager